Edible Calculator for Cannabutter Ratios

 Next, you’ll need to know the volume of whatever your infusion liquid is (butter, ghee, oil, etc.)

 For example: If you have 7 grams of weed, know that its THC potency is 25%, and are infusing it with 2 cups of liquid, you would have roughly 1750mg of THC total, which works out to just over 18 mg of THC per teaspoon.

 With these measurements known, you’ll be able to plug the quantities into the edible calculator below and determine how potent your infused product is.

 Understand the Effects of THC and CBD in Edibles

 When looking at edibles, both THC and CBD content should be considered.
 The higher the THC content, the more potent the edible will be.
 However, it’s important to note that potency does not always correlate with quality.
 Some products may be higher in potency but lower in overall quality.
 So it’s best to do your research before purchasing any marijuana or THC products or making your own edibles using a recipe.

 Select the Right Method of Decarboxylation and Infusion

 Choose the most suitable method for taking cannabis edibles based on your preference and tolerance level.
 Some people prefer to eat their weed-infused edibles in solid form, while others would instead drink or infuse other foods with cannabis butter or oil.
 Keep in mind that the effects of cannabis edibles can take up to two hours to manifest, so you need to be patient when consuming them.

-One of the most popular and efficient ways to decarb and infuse your product is using the LEVO II.
+One of the most popular and efficient ways to decarb and infuse your product is using an infusion machine such as LĒVO.
 The LEVO II makes it easy for you to infuse oils, butter, honey, and other things with decarbed weed.
 It’s a sleek machine that does all the work for you.
 The odor of decarbing weed is significantly reduced, and cleanup is made easy because it’s an all-in-one infusion machine.